John Cooper Clarke: Publications

-In 2024, What was published in print and as an audiobook read by the poet, with a new collection of poems.
-Fiona Sturges of The Guardian assessed the new poems as "vintage Clarke: full of wordplay and whimsical humour and threaded with sharp social commentary".
+In 2024, What was published in print and as an audiobook read by the poet with a new collection of poems.
+Fiona Sturges of The Guardian described the new poems as "vintage Clarke: full of wordplay and whimsical humour and threaded with sharp social commentary".
 The book was also reviewed in The Times by Graeme Richardson.

 Television, film, and radio

 Personal appearances

 In 1977, Clarke was interviewed by Tony Wilson on his TV show So It Goes.

-Clarke appeared on the BBC2 youth music television series, Something Else, which aired between 1979 and 1982.
+He appeared on the BBC2 youth music television series, Something Else, which aired between 1979 and 1982.

 In 1981, Clarke appeared as a reflection in a mirror, in The Innes Book of Records, reciting a sanitised version of "Evidently Chickentown".